jjabakker/GlycoPaint-Pipeline/doc/Installation.md

 The pipeline also uses R for the data analysis.
 R Studio can be downloaded from [https://rstudio.com/products/rstudio/download/](https://rstudio.com/products/rstudio/download/).
 You may have to install R also - instructions to do that are on the site.
 Examples of R scripts are available from the GitHub repository.

 ### Install Time
-With standard software as PyCharm, Fiji and TrackMate installed, the installation of the pipeline itself should take less than 10 minutes.
+With standard software such as PyCharm, Fiji, and TrackMate installed, the pipeline installation should take less than 10 minutes.
 Installing the standard R language and R Studio is optional and only required if data post-processing is performed with R.

 # Available scripts to run the pipeline

-With Pycharm installed, the environment set up, and the code cloned from the repository you are ready to run the pipeline.
+With PyCharm installed, the environment set up, and the code cloned from the repository, you are ready to run the pipeline.
 There is a collection of four scripts found in the 'src' directory under 'Application'.

 <p align="center">
 <img src="./Images/python_scripts.png" width="300"><br>